shikhashikz/shikhashikz.github.io/_posts/2021-06-07-Tip-to-Define-Your-Purpose.md

 Your purpose will leave you fulfilling and the time which you have invested in achieving it, will not leave you exhausted.
 You can trust me on that👍

+I would also like to share **[Marie Forleo's talk with Seth Godin](https://www.marieforleo.com/2016/10/seth-godin/)** which left me with goosebumps and tears.
+Seth Godin is one of the person who is my inspiration to "Show up every day for what I believe in"

+Another food for thought is, google on Emma Slade's awakening.